upenndigitalscholarship/style-guide/docs/training.md

 # Training

 ## Root technologies
-Rather than adopting specific solutions or framworks, we choose to focus on core technologies.
+Rather than adopting specific solutions or frameworks, we choose to focus on core technologies.
 This approach facilitates the sharing of ideas and experience across projects and cross-project collaboration.
 It fosters re-use of solutions and experience.
 It makes it easier for team members to move between projects.

 ## HTML